 The 2021 Federal Budget was announced on 6 October 2020 and received Royal Assent on 14 October 2020.
 The announcement has a heavy emphasis on getting Australia back on track for economic recovery in the wake of the Coronavirus outbreak.
-You can view the Budget in detail here and Treasury Laws Amendment (A Tax Plan for the COVID-19 Economic Recovery) Bill 2020 here.
+You can view the 2021 Federal Budget in detail and the Treasury Laws Amendment (A Tax Plan for the COVID-19 Economic Recovery) Bill 2020.

 For low and middle-income earners it means that in comparison to the 2017-2018 financial year, singles will see tax relief of up to $2,745 and dual-income families of up to $5,490 for the 2020-2021 financial year.
 This roughly translates to an extra $20 a week in the pocket of those on an annual income of $60,000.

-It is important to note that regardless of the fact that these changes will apply retrospectively from 1 July 2020, no manual calculations or amendments are required to be processed through your e-PayDay® as previous periods will be factored in when the ATO process the 2021 Individual Income Tax Returns (IITR).
+It is important to note that regardless that these changes will apply retrospectively from 1 July 2020, no manual calculations or amendments are required to be processed through e-PayDay as previous periods will be factored in when the ATO process the 2021 Individual Income Tax Returns (IITR).